-When applying, you should know that your disability cannot be short term and itt cannot be partial.
+When applying, you should know that your disability cannot be short term and it must not be partial.
 There are other programs for these situations.
 Under the SSA rules, you must have a total disability, which is a disability typically characterized by its duration and severity.

-There are also work criteria.
+There are also certain work criteria that you must qualify for.
 If you have the ability to work, you may not qualify.
 The SSA uses a term called substantial gainful activity (SGA).
 People who are able to work and to earn in excess of a certain limit are said to be exceeding SGA.
 Such people are not considered disabled.

-At Khattar Law, PC, every disability attorney recognizes that the application process can be daunting.
 Most applicants are initially denied.
-When appealing, your lawyer will work on your behalf to optimize your disability case.
-A lawyer can:
+When appealing, a legal expert will work on your behalf to optimize your disability case.

 These include medical forms and work papers.
 Extra paperwork may also be demanded, such as additional medical tests and vocational expert opinions.

-It’s very important that your paperwork is up to date.
+It’s important that your paperwork must be up to date.
 You do not want the SSA to question your intent or delay the process due to questionable information.
-A good lawyer will help you correct any inaccuracies and errors in the paperwork.
+They will help you correct any inaccuracies and errors in the paperwork.

 The majority of first applications are denied.
-If you have been denied, you may need a lawyer.
+If you have been denied, you may need legal guidance.
 You can take your case before an administrative law judge.
 You can also go before the Appeals Council and a federal court.
-Your attorney will represent you fully and truthfully at your hearing(s).
+Your attorney will represent you and support you at your hearing(s).

-Overall, there are many ways that lawyers can help in San Marcos, TX.
 Disabled individuals in San Marcos should not delay.
 If you are disabled and unable to work, you may qualify for SSD.
-Contact Khattar Law, PC as soon as possible.